-Sandy hosts Mad Chat, a podcast about pop culture and mental health, which he co-created with audio producer Lee Mengistu in 2019.
-The show's 10-episode pilot season received praise from The AV Club, O Magazine, Self, and the New York Times, which raved: "Listening feels like hanging out with two of your smartest and funniest friends."
-Much more about the show at its website.
+In 2019, along with producer Lee Mengistu, Sandy co-created and hosted Mad Chat, a podcast about pop culture and mental health.
+The podcast's 10-episode pilot season was lauded by The AV Club, O Magazine, Self, and the New York Times, which raved: "Listening feels like hanging out with two of your smartest and funniest friends."
+Much more about Mad Chat at its website.

+Prior to selling his book, Sandy had worked as an editor.
 From 2013 to 2015, Sandy was BuzzFeed News' Deputy Features Editor, helping to establish a longform journalism presence on the site.
 During that time he aided in the publication of roughly 200 long essays and features; here were some of his favorites.
-Back in 2009, Sandy co-founded and then ran the online literary magazine Wag's Revue.
-It's now defunct but its twenty issues are still available for free.
+In 2009, Sandy co-founded and then ran the online literary magazine Wag's Revue, which he ran until its conclusion in 2015.
+Wag's is now defunct but its twenty issues are still available for free.